 Gateway Early Childhood / Elementary & Middle School Mathematics Learning Outcomes: This course sequence is designed for prospective teachers.
-Content strands include number and operations, geometry, measurement, statistics, probability and algebraic reasoning.
+Content strands include number and operations, algebraic reasoning, geometry, measurement, statistics, and probability.
 This course sequence is aligned with state and national standards.

 Gateway Quantitative Reasoning Course Description: This course is designed to teach students mathematical skills needed for decision making.
 Its emphasis is on mathematical reasoning and its practical application in a variety of contexts.
 Quantitative Reasoning develops a habit of mind, competency, and comfort in working with numerical data.
 Students will learn to reason and solve quantitative problems from a wide array of authentic contexts and everyday life situations, develop the ability to reason mathematically, and make and evaluate logical arguments supported by quantitative evidence.

 Gateway Statistics Course Description: Topics in this course include descriptive statistics, both graphical and numerical, elementary probability, general and sampling distributions, and the fundamentals of statistical inference, including confidence intervals and hypothesis testing, simple regression and correlation.
 Students who have successfully learned this material will be prepared to interpret data from the field they are studying.